caldetas/N50_calculator/README.md

 # N50_calculator
-simple script to analyse your assembly
+simple script to analyse your assembly, very fast with memorizing

 ## MANUAL